pnpm/pnpm/packages/default-reporter/README.md

 ## Style Guide

-1. Never use blue as font color as it is hard to read in many consoles
+1. Never use blue or grey as font color as they are hard to read in many consoles.
+   1. Use dim instead of grey
+   1. Use cyan bright instead of blue
+1. Don't hide the CLI cursor.
+(It is easier to never hide but it is really needed only when scripts are running.)
+1. Don't use green and yellow to distinct something.

 ## License